Rent safe and private dog parks hosted by locals

 Dogs might whine because they’re in pain

 A common cause of whining due to pain is joint issues, which are common in a range of breeds — especially large dogs — as our pets get older.
+Our pups can also experience internal discomfort from things as complicated as undiagnosed medical conditions and as temporary as accidentally consuming expired food ingredients.

-Why do dogs sometimes cry in their sleep?
+Common question: Why do dogs sometimes cry in their sleep?

 It may be tempting to wake your dog if they start to whimper in their sleep — but as the saying goes, it’s best to let sleeping dogs lie.
 Waking a dog from a dream will actually disturb their sleep cycle, which can lead to more waking problems down the line.
 You also run the risk of startling your companion, which can cause them to react to your presence in a way they usually wouldn’t.
+Unless something appears to be seriously wrong (like the onset of a medical issue such as seizures as opposed to just an intense dream) let your dog sleep even through their sad-sounding noises.

 Do certain breeds whine or cry more than others?

-For example, Basset Hounds and Bloodhounds are more likely to howl than other breeds, while Basenjis have a distinctive “yodel.”
-If you have a more “talkative” breed, that may translate to more whining, but it also may not.
-Your dog may simply be talkative in other ways.
-Ultimately: Every dog is a unique individual.
-Your companion’s breed can give you helpful background context, but it won’t provide any guarantees about how they’re going to behave.
+For example, Basset Hounds and Bloodhounds are more likely to howl than other breeds, while Basenjis make a distinctive “yodel” loud noise.
+Many toy breeds like Shih Tzus are accused of whining more than others, but this perception is likely due more to training and lifestyle differences than any innate breed-specific tendency.
+Ultimately: If you have a more “talkative” breed, that may translate to more whining — but it also may not.
+Your dog may simply be talkative in other ways!

 What counts as “excessive” whining?